 Call for Applications: The Islands Arts Writing Residency

-Through a partnership with Fogo Island Arts and Art Metropole, Artscape Gibraltar Point is pleased to announce the call for applications for The Islands, a two-part residency that aims to encourage arts writing and criticism in contemporary art.
+Through a partnership with Fogo Island Arts and Art Metropole, Artscape is pleased to announce the call for applications for the third iteration of The Islands, a two-part artist residency that aims to encourage arts writing and criticism in contemporary art.

-Open to Canadian and international applicants, The Islands will take place on Fogo Island Arts in Newfoundland and Labrador and at Artscape Gibraltar Point, from May 1 to June 15, 2017.
+Open to Canadian and international applicants, The Islands will take place on Fogo Island Arts in Newfoundland and Labrador and at Artscape Gibraltar Point, July 23 to September 4, 2018.

 The Islands invites emerging and established arts writers and artists with a writing practice to propose a project to be executed across these two unique locations.
 The successful candidate will spend a month on Fogo Island as part of Fogo Island Arts’ residency program, followed by two weeks on Toronto Island at Artscape Gibraltar Point.
 The project will culminate in a small publication funded, published, and distributed by Art Metropole.

 The Islands is a residency partnership was conceived and organized by Art Metropole and Fogo Island Arts, with support from Artscape.
 This is the third iteration of The Islands, following a spring 2017 residency with curator, writer and publisher Joseph del Pesco, and a fall 2017 residency with visual artist Merve Ünsal.

 Arts writing practices may range in structure, content, and medium, addressing various forms and disciplines that may include poetry, art criticism, and experimental writing, and periodical production (journals, art books, magazines).

 Applications should directly consider the role of writing and criticism in contemporary art, and take into consideration the unique circumstances of the residencies.

 To be eligible for consideration, candidates must: